theodoreb/theodoreb.github.io/_posts/2015-12-10-smartphones-power-or-lack-thereof.markdown

 you don't care about people, I'm simply writing it.
-If your problem is that you can't run your profiling rig on cheap smartphones, it's not a problem since you'll be looking at time on the second order of magnitude, and you're not a sloth, a stopwatch will do the trick.
+If your problem is that you can't run your profiling rig on cheap smartphones, it's not a problem since you'll be looking at time on the second order of magnitude, and you're not a sloth, a stopwatch will do.

 By coincidence Dries just posted [Should we decouple Drupal with a client-side framework?] [dries], my answer should be pretty clear by now but it